ibm-cloud-docs/apps/tutorials/tutorial_web.md

 4. Click **Create**.

 ## Step 4.
 Create a DevOps toolchain
-{: #add-toolchain}
+{: #toolchain-webapp}

 Enabling a toolchain creates a team-based development environment for your app.
 When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
 You also have access to a dedicated Git lab environment and a continuous delivery pipeline.
-They're customized to the deployment platform you choose, whether it's Kubernetes or Cloud Foundry.
+They're customized to the deployment environment you choose, whether it's [Kubernetes](/docs/containers/container_index.html#container_index), [Cloud Foundry](/docs/cloud-foundry-public/about-cf.html#about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry/index.html#about), or [Virtual Server (VSI)](/docs/vsi/vsi_index.html).

 Continuous delivery is enabled for some applications.
 You can enable continuous delivery to automate builds, tests, and deployments through the Delivery Pipeline and GitHub.

-1. From the app service window, click **Deploy to Cloud**.
-2. Select a deployment method.
-Set up your deployment method according to the instructions for the method you choose.
-  * Deploy to a Kubernetes Cluster.
-Create a cluster of hosts, called worker nodes, to deploy and manage highly available application containers.
-You can create a cluster or deploy to an existing cluster.
-  * Deploy with Cloud Foundry, where you don’t need to manage the underlying infrastructure.
+Click **Deploy to Cloud** on the App details page, select a deployment environment, and click **Create**. {{site.data.keyword.cloud_notm}} automatically creates an open toolchain complete with a Git repository and continuous delivery pipeline.

+After you select your deployment environment, open the pipeline component of your new toolchain to start the initial build and deployment process so that you can see your new app in minutes.

-For more information, see [Creating toolchains](https://{DomainName}/docs/services/ContinuousDelivery/toolchains_working.html).
+For more information, see [Creating toolchains](/docs/services/ContinuousDelivery/toolchains_working.html#toolchains_getting_started).

 ## Step 5.
 Build and run the app locally
-{: #build-run}
+{: #build-run-webapp}

 Deploying your app to the cloud in the last step created a toolchain.
 A toolchain creates a Git repository for your app where you can find the code there.
 Follow these steps to access your repo.
 You can build the app locally for testing before you push it to the cloud.